-Being "in Christ" is the pre-eminent factor of self-identity for the follower of Jesus.
-That's what our previous post concluded (see: Who are you, really?).
+Being “in Christ” is the pre-eminent factor of self-identity for the followers of Jesus.
+That was our conclusion in our previous post (see Unveiling the Clash of Identities).

 How does that relate to conflict?